LuisFilipeNunes/pyToSDSCPChecker/README.md

 *   Features: Send Packets with custom ToS values (using DSCP values, ECN always 00) to a specified IP address.

-*   Receive packets and display some packet information, as its load size, bitrate, and received DSCP value.
+*   Receive packets and display some packet information, as its load size and received DSCP value.

 *   Support for specifying the size of the packet payload.